sonjafoerster/sf/portfolio.md

 ---
 -------------------
 <section class="inner special">
     <p>Here, you can find a selection of software and hardware products I've been involved with as UX Designer, UX Researcher, and Human Factors Specialist.
-For an example case study, follow the button below to see the full story of my work SafIRa - a product for non-invasive glucose monitoring.</p>
+For confidentiality reasons endorsed by my former employers, I cannot share any pictures of detailed designs.
+For a demonstration of my design approach, follow the button below to see the full case study of my work SafIRa - a product for non-invasive glucose monitoring.</p>
     <a href="safira" class="button icon fa-bar-chart">Case Study <span style="text-transform:none;">SafIRa</span></a>
 </section>